rbms-bsc/DCRMR/_pages/PPDM/Note-on-distribution-statement.md

 <a name="5.285.33.5">5.285.33.5</a> If considered important make a note on distribution statement if no name, address, or device of a distributor appears on the manifestation or if the responsibility of a distributor for a particular manifestation is conjectured.
 In any case of a supplied distributor, give supporting evidence in a note (see [Name of distributor](/DCRMR/ppdm/Name-of-distributor/), [5.27.36.1](/DCRMR/ppdm/Name-of-distributor/#5.27.36.1)).

-## 5.285.34 Notes from Parallel name of distributor
+## 5.285.34 Note on parallel name of distributor

 <a name="5.285.34.1">5.285.34.1</a> Make a note on distribution statement if parallel distributor names are found on a different source as the name of distributor if considered important for identification (see [Parallel name of distributor](/DCRMR/ppdm/Parallel-name-of-distributor/), [5.275.31.1](/DCRMR/ppdm/Parallel-name-of-distributor/#5.275.31.1) and [Name of distributor](/DCRMR/ppdm/Name-of-distributor/), [5.27.39.1](/DCRMR/ppdm/Name-of-distributor/#5.27.39.1)).

 <a name="5.285.34.2">5.285.34.2</a> Make a note on distribution statement if the [Name of the distributor](/DCRMR/ppdm/Name-of-distributor/) appears in more than one language or script and the original position of elements were transposed (see [Name of distributor](/DCRMR/ppdm/Name-of-distributor/), [5.27.39.1](/DCRMR/ppdm/Name-of-distributor/#5.27.39.1) and [Parallel name of distributor](/DCRMR/ppdm/Parallel-name-of-distributor/), [5.275.31.2](/DCRMR/ppdm/Parallel-name-of-distributor/#5.275.31.2)).

-## 5.285.35 Notes from Parallel place of distribution
+## 5.285.35 Note on parallel place of distribution

 <a name="5.285.35.1">5.285.35.1</a> Make a note on distributor statement if a [Parallel place of distribution](/DCRMR/ppdm/Parallel-place-of-distribution/) is from a different source than the [Place of distribution](/DCRMR/ppdm/Place-of-distribution/) and is considered important for identification (see [Parallel place of distribution](/DCRMR/ppdm/Parallel-place-of-distribution/), [5.265.31.2](/DCRMR/ppdm/Parallel-place-of-distribution/#5.265.31.2) and [Place of distribution](/DCRMR/ppdm/Place-of-distribution/), [5.26.39.1](/DCRMR/ppdm/Place-of-distribution/#5.26.39.1)).

-## 5.285.36 Notes from Date of distribution
+## 5.285.36 Note on date of distribution

 <a name="5.285.36.1">5.285.36.1</a> When following the option in [5.28.31.2](/DCRMR/ppdm/Date-of-distribution/#5.28.31.2), include a transcription of the original chronogram in a note on distribution statement if considered important (see [Date of distribution](/DCRMR/ppdm/Date-of-distribution/), [5.28.31.2](/DCRMR/ppdm/Date-of-distribution/#5.28.31.2)).